Louisa Jordan: Early life and nursing career

 Louisa Jordan was born at 279 Gairbraid Street (now Maryhill Road) in the Maryhill area of Glasgow, Scotland, in July 1878.
 Her parents, both from Ireland, were Henry Jordan, a white lead and paint mixer, and Helen (or Ellen) Jordan, and among her 10 siblings (of whom 3 died in infancy) were Helen (or Ellen), David, Elizabeth and Thomas.
-The family lived at 30 Kelvinside Avenue (now Queen Margaret Drive in North Kelvin).
+The family lived at 30 Kelvinside Avenue.

 In 1901, she was employed as a mantle maker.
 She began her nursing career in Quarrier's Homes, a Bridge of Weir sanatorium, before moving to Shotts Fever Hospital.
 She spent 5 years at the 1st Poor Law Crumpsall Hospital in Manchester, where she became sister in charge of one of the wards and gained wide general nursing experience, before moving back to Scotland, first to Edinburgh and then working at Strathaven, as a Queen Victoria Jubilee nurse.
 From Strathaven she was transferred to Buckhaven, Fife, where she was a district nurse.